junxit/us-congress-bills-116/metadata.md

 - 2019-01-16 — Introduced in Senate
 - 2019-01-16 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2019-07-10 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-12-19 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment in the nature of a substitute.
+With written report No. 116-182.
+- 2019-12-19 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker with an amendment in the nature of a substitute.
+With written report No. 116-182.
+- 2019-12-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 393.